kirtan2605/kirtan2605/README.md

 <br />

-Hi, I'm Kirtan Patel🙌, a Web Developer, Chatbot Developer and Cloud Enthusiast.
+I'm an Aerospace Engineer and a Physics Enthusiast.
 Apart from that I love going for a run, following Formula 1 and supporting Real Madrid CF.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=kirtan2605&layout=compact)